Information for people who have been identified as being at a very high risk of severe illness from coronavirus.

 You should work from home because the risk of exposure to the virus is significant.
 If you cannot work from home, then you should not attend work.
 This is particularly the case for those whose work requires them to be in regular or sustained contact with other people, or where individuals share a poorly ventilated workspace for long periods.
 You may want to speak to your employer about taking on an alternative role to enable you to work from home if possible.

 What support is available if I cannot work from home?

 Your employer may be able to furlough you under the Coronavirus Job Retention Scheme, which has been extended until the end of April 2021.
 You should have a conversation with your employer about whether this is possible.

 As you are being advised not to attend your workplace, you may be eligible for Statutory Sick Pay (SSP).
-You will receive a letter confirming this advice, but they will take some time to reach you due to the festive period.
-These letters can be used as evidence for the purposes of claiming SSP.
-In the interim you can refer your employer to this guidance.
+The letter you receive in the post can be used as evidence for the purposes of claiming SSP.

 Should I wear a face covering for further protection?

 I am feeling anxious.
 Where can I find support?